Stefan's Volksplane Construction Log

 I built some benches around the perimeter of this room and mounted the tools to these.
 This gave me plenty of space to use the tools as well as giving me a place to do work that required open floor space.
 Of course, this room was still being used as a mudroom, so it had to be kept reasonably clear.

-2006-03 to 2006-07: After I completed the rudder and stabilator and began working on the fuselage bulkheads, I decided I was going to need more space to assemble the fuselage and later the wings.
+2006-Mar to 2006-Jul: After I completed the rudder and stabilator and began working on the fuselage bulkheads, I decided I was going to need more space to assemble the fuselage and later the wings.
 At that point my wife graciously offered me the use of about two-thirds of the rest of the basement.
 So, we moved some walls around, giving me a combined workshop area of about 600 square feet.

 We painted the floor and put white painted panels on the wall.
 With the three windows, it's bright enough to leave the lights off on a sunny day.